 2. Whenever some of my patterns or projects are ready, I'll contact you via email to see if the timing is good for you, and if it is a project you'd like to work on.
 If the time is just not right for you, or it's simply not a project you want to invest in, as I said above, there is never an obligation!
 I'll contact you with other projects at other times and if it works for you later on, that will be great!

-If you are interested at the given time, I'll follow up by sending you the instructions.
+are interested at the given time, I'll follow up by sending you the instructions.
 My request here is that you please commit to the project at this point if at all possible (of course, I understand emergencies, and when things go awry!) and return the feedback to me within 2-3 weeks of receiving the instructions.

 3. You create the given project as outlined in the pattern, take a photo of the completed project to send me (the photo will be uploaded to "You Can Make This"--I can do this, or you can yourself as well.
 It will serve as a motivation and inspiration for others to give the project a try, as well as a testimonial of its worth) and provide me with feedback: clarification of measurements, any parts that were unclear to you, grammar or spelling errors that I somehow overlooked, etc. Of course, I'd also love to hear the positive stuff as well, if you have any thoughts to offer!